-We may collect personal information about you when you take part in one of our fundraising events or challenges, organise a fundraising event yourself, make a donation, play our lottery or raffles, buy or donate items to our shops, use any of our clinical services, apply to work or volunteer with us or use a third party online donation facility or events platform, such as JustGiving or Ticket Tailor or the Charities Aid Foundation, via our website.
+We may collect personal information about you when you take part in one of our fundraising events or challenges, organise a fundraising event yourself, make a donation, play our lottery or raffles, buy or donate items to our shops, use any of our clinical or support services, apply to work or volunteer with us or use a third party online donation facility or events platform, such as JustGiving, Ticket Tailor or the Charities Aid Foundation, via our website.

 We also may receive information about our patients and their families and carers from other healthcare providers who are involved in their treatment.